Invasive Species Control

 Invasive species we commonly see include; Tree-Of-Heaven (Ailanthus altissima), Japanese barberry (Berbis japonica), Amur honeysuckle (Lonicera maackii), autumn-olive (Elaeagnus umbellata), and multiflora rose (Rosa multiflora).

 All of the bright green low laying shrubs in this photo are Japanese Barberry.
 On this property, the under story was consumed by barberry.
-This provided a large hindrance to wildlife bedding, cover, and food sources.
+This provided a large hindrance to wildlife bedding, cover, forage, and the future regeneration of this forest.